rgaveiga/optionlab/README.md

 ## Contributions

 Although functional, **optionlab** is still in its early stages of development.
 The author has limited time available to work on this library, which is why contributions from individuals with expertise in options and Python programming are greatly appreciated.

-If you have any questions, corrections, comments or suggestions, just [drop a message](mailto:roberto.veiga@ufabc.edu.br).

 ## Disclaimer